 We know everyone’s number one problem is working out where to start – how do you work out what route to take?
 How will you get from city to city?
 Where should you stay?
 To help you out, we put together our most comprehensive planning guide, showing you exactly how to find the best way to travel Europe for you.

 The first step for any Europe trip is to work out a rough plan of where you’d like to go.
 While some people like to leave their schedule open while travelling, not planning your route at all could cost you serious time and money.
+This is especially true in peak season, when hostels and cheap train tickets can sell out in advance.
 Europe is deceptively big – and transport isn’t always straightforward; you can fill in the details later, but a bit of pre-planning will save you zigzagging all over the continent!